 Charting Progress 2 Biogeographic Region: The MPA spans the boundary between the Scottish Continental Shelf region and the Atlantic North-West Approaches, Rockall Trough and Faroe/Shetland Channel region.

-The 400 m and 800 m depth bands were used to draw the site boundary.
+Site boundary description: The 400 m and 800 m depth bands were used to draw the site boundary.
 This depth band encompasses the diversity of hydrographic conditions present in the Faroe-Shetland Channel.
 The boundary also covers the depth band (400 m to 700 m) at which the peak in benthic diversity and abundance occurs.
 All records of ocean quahog in this part of the Faroe-Shetland Channel are included in the site boundary, along with types of offshore subtidal sand and gravel habitats that are considered suitable ocean quahog habitat.
 The MPA covers all the records of deep-sea sponge aggregations in this area of the Faroe-Shetland Channel and includes the depth band where deep-sea sponge aggregations are known to occur in the wider region (400 m–600 m).

 The full overview of the data used to support site identification along with information on confidence in feature presence and extent is available in the Faroe-Shetland Sponge Belt MPA Data Confidence Assessment.
 JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.